seanmars/my-awesome-tools/docs/dot-net/README.md

 # Awesome .NET Package

+## Web / API

+- [FastEndpoints](https://github.com/FastEndpoints/FastEndpoints) - A light-weight REST API development framework for ASP.NET 6 and newer.
+- [Carter](https://github.com/CarterCommunity/Carter) - Carter is framework that is a thin layer of extension methods and functionality over ASP.NET Core allowing code to be more explicit and most importantly more enjoyable.

 ## Schedule

 - [Coravel](https://docs.coravel.net/) - Near-zero config .NET Core library that makes Task Scheduling, Caching, Queuing, Mailing, Event Broadcasting (and more) a breeze!